dlang-tour/brazilian-portuguese/basics/classes.md

     public:

     override string convertToString() {
-        import std.conv: to;
+        import std.conv : to;
         // The swiss army knife of conversion. return to!string(number);
     }
 }

-class Float: Any {
+class Float : Any {
     private float number;

     this(float number) {